 Abstract

-The primary motivation behind the research proposal is to determine, whether or not, community oriented policing has any effect, positive or negative, on crime or the fear of crime.
+The primary motivation behind this proposed research study is to determine, whether or not, community oriented policing has any effect, positive or negative, on crime or the fear of crime.
 Through the use of quantitative research and meta-analysis, we attempt to discover if community policing reduces crime and criminal behavior.
 In order to gain the most current information, a wide range of sources will be used to gather the required information to conduct the research.
-Police databases, journals, as well as, internet sites will be used in the study.
+Police databases, journals, as well as, Internet sites will be used in the study.
 The greatest limiting factor, of this research endeavor, is the lack of research and theory development within community policing.

 Introduction

-Community-oriented policing is a philosophy of policing that emphasizes community involvement in crime prevention efforts, in contrast to the focus of traditional policing on law enforcement and order maintenance (Gill, Weisburd, Telep, Vitter & Bennett, 2014).
+Community-oriented policing is a philosophy of policing that emphasizes community involvement in crime prevention efforts, in contrast to the focus of traditional policing on law enforcement and order maintenance (Gill, Weisburd, Telep, Vitter, & Bennett, 2014).
 Police departments throughout the United States and around the world, have implemented community policing programs in an effort to reduce crime and become more involved in their local communities.
 In a 1997 Police Foundation survey, all police departments in the U.S. with populations greater than 100,000 who responded reported that they had adopted COP, with 85% of the total sample claiming that they had adopted or planned to adopt it (Skogan, 2004).
-Such policing efforts, have been touted by community leaders and police officials as being an effective tool against crime and disorder.
-However, research conducted in the Journal of Experimental Criminology suggest that community policing strategies have positive effects on citizen satisfaction, perceptions of disorder, and police legitimacy, but limited effects on crime and fear of crime (Gill, Weisburd, Telep, Vitter & Bennett, 2014).
+Such policing efforts have been touted by community leaders and police officials as being an effective tool against crime and disorder.
+However, research conducted in the Journal of Experimental Criminology suggest that community policing strategies have positive effects on citizen satisfaction, perceptions of disorder, and police legitimacy, but limited effects on crime and fear of crime (Gill, Weisburd, Telep, Vitter, & Bennett, 2014).
 Police operating strategies are constantly evolving during the 21st century.
 Through trial and error, police administrators retain policies that work and discard those that are not working for the community or department.
 The key to the police staying on the forefront of crime prevention is to be willing to try new policing strategies.
 If police leadership is afraid of experimenting with new strategies, then innovation and creativity will be stifled.
 Problem oriented policing concentrates on solving problems, rather than solely responding to complaints, it offers agencies an opportunity to apply the technique to problems that exist within their organizations, as well as those occurring in their communities (Eisenberg & Glasscock, 2001).
 One of the drawbacks to problem oriented policing is that it takes too much time for busy patrol officers to problem solve each situation when they are expected to respond to calls for service at a moment’s notice.
 The broken windows theory tries to have the police crackdown on the existence of physical disorder such as decaying buildings, panhandling, loitering, and public intoxication.
 The broken window theory believes that if you do not take care of the smaller problems, bigger more serious crimes will come in and make it worst.
-Policing in accordance with the broken windows thesis emphasizes the use of aggressive, proactive tactics by patrol officers in an effort to insulate communities from serious crime (Fritsch, Liederbach & Taylor, 2008).
+Policing in accordance with the broken windows thesis emphasizes the use of aggressive, proactive tactics by patrol officers in an effort to insulate communities from serious crime (Fritsch, Liederbach, & Taylor, 2008).

-Hypothesis
+Hypothesis/Problem Statement/Purpose Statement

 Even though community policing increases citizen satisfaction with the police, evidence does not show it has any direct effect on crime or the fear of crime.

-Problem Statement

 Although there have been numerous studies conducted on community policing methods, not much scholarly research has been conducted on the effectiveness of community policing as it relates to the reduction of crime and the fear of crime.